webdingens/JSTetris/README.md

 - BG music
 - keep the aspect ratio of the squares
 - tweak the touch input
+- if game is over and resize events occurs the game isn't redrawn anymore ->change that
+- change the difficulty to get harder faster but don't be too hard to play at level 13 already

 ## Credits
 I'd like to mention here the source I used as a base for my game loops.
 It can be found here: